-The Law Library operates on reduced hours on holidays and during semester breaks, and offers extended hours during final exam periods.
+The Law Library operates on reduced hours during holidays and semester breaks, and offers extended hours during final exam periods.
 Library hours are subject to change.

-In addition to law students and faculty, Faulkner University students, attorneys, and members of the general public are welcome to use the library
+In addition to law students and faculty, alumni, Faulkner University students, attorneys, and members of the general public are welcome to use the library.